Kolelab/Fluorescence-Microscopy-Tools/Popsar/README.md

 ## Image Processing
 After images are acquired images require splitting into two channels.
-We have implemented a Frame Splitter for RedShirt Imaging files and provide the source code here: Image-analysis/Frame Splitter.txt
+We have implemented a Frame Splitter for RedShirt Imaging files and provide the source code here: https://github.com/Kolelab/Image-analysis/blob/master/FrameSplitter.txt